Ian Happ Player Props: Cubs vs. Pirates

 Ian Happ At The Plate

+- Happ leads Chicago with an OBP of .390 this season while batting .262 with 47 walks and 23 runs scored.

-- Among the qualified hitters in baseball, he ranks 72nd in batting average, 12th in on-base percentage, and 129th in slugging.
+- Among qualifying hitters in baseball, he ranks 70th in batting average, 11th in on-base percentage, and 116th in slugging.

-- Happ has driven in a run in 15 games this season (23.4%), including five games with more than one RBI (7.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Happ has had an RBI in 16 games this year (24.6%), including six multi-RBI outings (9.2%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.